JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 Once you've got a copy, how do you actually make it useful?
 Simple: Fill in the values, then see what numbers come out!

-*Note: Stamp duty rules sometimes change[^changing-rules], so please use a real calculator[^stamp-duty-calc] for this bit!
+*Note: Stamp duty rules sometimes change[^changing-rules], so please use a real calculator[^stamp-duty-calc] to double-check this bit.*

 [^stamp-duty-calc]: <https://www.stampdutycalculator.org.uk/>
 [^changing-rules]: <https://www.gov.uk/stamp-duty-land-tax/residential-property-rates>